Overall I am a low-key person. Like a hobbit, I like places that are quiet, dark, and cool.

-I listen to the BBC almost every weekday.
+I listen to the BBC and NPR almost every weekday.

-I love the dry articles they require us to read in graduate school, like the ones on the De Stijl manifesto, the Constructivists, Patrick Schumacher, and parametricism.
+I love the dry articles they required us to read in graduate school, like the ones on the De Stijl manifesto, the Constructivists, Patrick Schumacher, and parametricism.
 I'm not always serious and certainly like to laugh, and find many things to laugh at and people with whom I can laugh.
-I am a serious student.
+I was a serious student.
 I like getting away from Boston periodically but like what it has to offer as well.
-I'm a hiker but not super crunchy granola.
-I have a girlie side too though I am into the outdoors.
-I support the green movement but not like a crackpot.
-Wysiwig.
+I'm a hiker girl.
 I can't hike every weekend, but make a point to go on a consistent basis.
+I eat meat, but I avoid gas station hot dogs like the plague.
+I eat vegetarian meals at times, and like vegan salads because of the low cholesterol.
+I avoid gamey meats in general.
+I recycle as much as I can, but the environment is not my religion.

 Activities that I like: